Did you know that there are extinct African animals? In this guide, you’ll discover the stories behind some of Africa’s disappearing wildlife.

 What is unnatural, however, is when a species is forced into extinction, not by their own incapabilities but when they are robbed of the opportunities to survive.

 In short, when animals become extinct via natural disasters or as a result of an overpowering food chain, it’s natural.

-Here are three species that once roamed Africa as well as the cause of their extinction.
+Here are seven extinct species in Africa, as well as the cause of their tragic end.

 A famous beginning to this deathly list, the dodo was a flightless bird that wandered the island of Mauritius.

 The last of these cute, goofy-looking birds perished in the 1700s shortly after Dutch sailors landed on its shores.
 It’s widely believed that the bird was hunted to extinction for food by the sailors.

 The dodo’s flightlessness made it incredibly easy to catch and eat.
 Also, these innocent birds (given that they were one of the biggest creatures on their island – hence their flightless evolution), were mysteriously unafraid of humans.

 If you consider how friendly ducks by a pond can be, it’s rather sad to envision their deaths.
 The extinction of the dodo was so famous that a phrase was coined from the event – ‘as dead as a dodo’.

 Bears are not something you would usually associate with Africa, but they were once plentiful throughout the continent.